 The mean figure is the difference between the average hourly rate for male and female employees.
-This has been calculated as 16.5%, meaning that the average hourly rate for females within the Foundation is, on average 16.5% less than that for male employees.
+This has been calculated as 18.6%, meaning that the average hourly rate for females within the Foundation is, on average 18.6% less than that for male employees.

 The median figure is the difference between the middle hourly rate, when all the hourly rates are listed in numerical order, separately for male and female employees.
-This has been calculated as 40.5% which means that for females within the Foundation, their hourly pay is 40.5% lower than that for male employees.
+This has been calculated as 49.7%.